 Applicant Tracking Systems, the gatekeeping programs that scan your resume and determine if you’ll move to the next step in the search process, are just one obstacle you’ll face when typing up your qualifications and experience.
 Career Services will work with you when developing your resume and cover letter, so you’ll know which sections to include, which experience to excise, and which words will give you an advantage against the “resume robots.”

 5. Interview preparation

-Employers were already moving toward video technology for job interviews before the pandemic struck, now it’s a near guarantee that an interview you’ll have in the next few months, at least, will be via video conference.
-You must prepare for these interviews much differently than you would for a face-to-face encounter, and Career Services will help you hone your skills via a mock interview.
-Students and alumni can schedule a mock interview with a Career Advisor by emailing [email protected] You can also check out the UAGC Job Search, Networking, and Interview Preparation Resource.
-After you have a mock interview with Career Services, an advisor can help you identify your strengths and the areas in which you need to improve.
+Employers were already moving toward video technology for job interviews before the pandemic struck, now it’s a near guarantee that you’ll have at least a few video interviews in your lifetime.
+You must prepare for these interviews much differently than you would for a face-to-face encounter, and Career Services will help you hone your skills.
+You can also check out the UAGC Job Search, Networking, and Interview Preparation Resource.

 6. Employer outreach and job search assistance